-A non-resident licensee may remove from the state each day a daily bag limit of game.
+A non-resident licensee (see Non-resident Licenses, page 10) may remove from the state each day a daily bag limit of game.
 However, a non-resident may not take more than two day's bag limit from the state after one week's stay (Sunday to Saturday inclusive.)
 This restriction does not apply to game raised or killed at a licensed commercial preserve and legally tagged.
+In addition, nonresident possession of migratory birds is the same as those described in the annual New Jersey migratory bird regulation publication.